February 25, 2025

 5. Common risks and how to avoid them

-PN / Class confusion
+PN / Class Confusion

 ✅ Solution: always translate to ASME Class for the NA market.